-Everything you need to know about the Breast Lift, written by Dr Nerina Wilkinson MBChB (Stell) M.MedFC PLAST (SA)
+written by Dr. Nerina Wilkinson MBChB (Stell) M.MedFC PLAST (SA)

 The rising trend of the breast lift

-According to a new survey, requests for the breast lift surgery has sky-rocketed of late, even outpacing breast implants by two to one.
-Dr Nerina Wilkinson discusses this procedure and its rising trend…
+According to a new survey, requests for breast lift surgery have sky-rocketed of late, even outpacing breast implants by two to one.

 It’s no secret that breast implants remain one of the most requested and popular procedures in cosmetic surgery.
 However, new survey results from the American Society of Plastic Surgeons (ASPS) show that since 2000, breast lifts have been outpacing breast implants by two-to-one.
 Although three times as many women still undergo breast augmentations as breast implants, the number of women undergoing breast lifts has increased by 70% since 2000.